-ENERGY STAR certified dryers use about 20 percent less energy than conventional models without sacrificing features or performance.
-They do this using innovative energy saving technologies, such as moisture sensors that detect when clothes are dry and automatically shut the dryer off.
+ENERGY STAR certified dryers use about 20 percent less energy than conventional models without sacrificing features or performance, saving $215 in energy costs over its lifetime.
+Models that have earned the ENERGY STAR use innovative energy saving technologies, such as moisture sensors that detect when clothes are dry and automatically shut the dryer off.
+They are available from brands including Electrolux, GE, Kenmore, LG, Maytag, Samsung, Whirlpool, and many more.
 Many ENERGY STAR certified dryers also include convenient features, such as steam cycles that can help save time on ironing clothes by preventing wrinkles.

 About 80 percent of American homes have a clothes dryer, so the savings opportunity is huge.
 If all clothes dryers sold in the US were ENERGY STAR certified, Americans could save more than $1.5 billion each year in utility costs and prevent greenhouse gas emissions equivalent to those from more than 2 million vehicles.

 Get the most efficiency from your ENERGY STAR certified dryer by considering the following:

 - Sensor Drying.
 Use sensor drying, not timed drying.
 Dryers that have earned the ENERGY STAR incorporate advanced moisture sensors to help reduce their energy use by automatically shutting off when clothes are dry.

 - Low heat setting.
 Longer drying cycles on a low heat setting use less energy.
 When you purchase an ENERGY STAR certified clothes dryer, look in the informational materials shipped with the product for which cycle was tested for certification and how the dryer’s other cycles or settings may use more or less energy.